 When a user signs off on testing, it is a non-negotiable requirement to thoroughly test the software and find no significant flaws.

 A common misconception is that users must test the software until they find a bug and then sign off on testing.
 A user should only test the software until they are confident that there are no issues.
-Determine the testing scope based on the size of the project and the experience of the testing team.
+Determine the testing scope based on the project’s size and the testing team’s experience.

 What is the UAT defect management process?